What Are Social Skills?

 Social Skills and Autism

 It’s a common misconception that children with autism do not make friends because they are anti-social.
 This is not the case.
 Children with autism want to make friends and talk to others, but they don’t always know how to do it properly.
+They often struggle with being able to maintain eye contact and understand social interaction.

 When someone says a child lacks social skills, it means he/she does not display expected behavior around other children, making it harder to make friends.